 Finally, don't overcomplicate things.
-I see so many traders looking for that new secret hot stock that no one knows about.
+I see so many traders looking for that new hot stock that no one knows about.
 I would much rather be looking at markets that everyone is trading on a regular basis.
 Let's go where the action is at.

 As you will see in our watch list below it doesn't take a huge list of stocks and ETF's to generate big returns from your trading.
-A list of 12 products will keep you plenty active and will also allow you to hit our goal of getting done with our trading in 10 minutes each day.
+A list of 10 products will keep you plenty active and will also allow you to hit our goal of getting done with our trading in 10 minutes each day.

-Let's dive in and take a close look at our Top 12 Nasdaq Options Superstars.
+Let's dive in and take a close look at our Top 10 Options Income Superstars.

-Top 12 Nasdaq Options Superstars
+Top 10 Options Income Superstars